-Integrating Media Literacy into Grade 10 English through a Multi-Media Inquiry
+Integrating Media Literacy into Gr10 English through Multi-Media Inquiry

 I chose coronavirus as the central theme of the first weeks’ language studies for 2 grade 10 classes of adult (22+) learners at Scarborough Centre for Alternative Studies.
-I chose coronavirus because I wanted content that would be engaging, relevant, multi-media and meaningful, but also because it would be evolving as we worked and would implicate multi-media study.
+I chose coronavirus because I wanted content that would be engaging, relevant, multi-media and meaningful, but also because it would be evolving as we worked and would implicate multi-media study and research.

 I imagined that the students would help me brainstorm a variety of tasks and then choose a subset of those tasks that would demonstrate their learning.
 I wanted the tasks to include descriptive, persuasive and personal writing as well as graphic and oral production.